-While any type of car accident can result in injuries to every party involved, those involving unprotected pedestrians often have especially severe consequences.
+While any car accident can injure every party involved, those involving unprotected pedestrians often have exceedingly severe consequences.
 Without the frame of a vehicle around them or any other safety measures to speak of, a person hit by a car while walking is at risk of suffering catastrophic harm, including broken bones, lacerations, internal organ damage, and life-altering brain and/or spine injuries.

-If you or a loved one were struck by a negligent driver while you were walking, an Alpharetta pedestrian accident lawyer could help you pursue civil compensation for every injury and loss you suffered and will suffer as a result.
-Additionally, a qualified personal injury attorney could help you understand how Georgia traffic laws apply respectively to pedestrians and drivers, as well as contest any allegations of comparative fault made against you by the defendant in your case.
+If a negligent driver struck you or a loved one while you were walking, an Alpharetta pedestrian accident lawyer could help you pursue compensation for your injuries and losses.
+Additionally, a qualified personal injury attorney can help you understand how Georgia traffic laws apply to your case and contest any allegations of fault that could reduce the value of your insurance claim or lawsuit.

-By far the most common cause of pedestrian accidents in Alpharetta and across the United States is distracted driving, particularly with cell phone usage.
-In fact, both drivers and pedestrians have an increased risk of being involved in an accident if they are focused on their phones instead of the road ahead.
+The most common cause of pedestrian accidents in Alpharetta and across the United States is distracted driving, mainly due to cell phone usage.
+In fact, drivers and pedestrians have an increased risk of an accident if they focus on their phones instead of the road.

 Other major contributing factors to pedestrian accidents include:

 - Failing to slow down when approaching a crosswalk

 - Turning without looking for pedestrians crossing the street

 - Driving under the influence of alcohol or drugs

 These behaviors could constitute driver negligence and make them liable for any ensuing accident.

 Pedestrian accidents can occur in several places: